mahesh-singh/personal-log/content/posts/reliable-scalable-and-maintainable-applications.md

 * Chapter 03 - Storage and Retrieval (coming soon...)

-# Chapter 01 - Reliable, scalable, and maintainable applications

 Following are the building blocks which use by typical data intensive applications

-* store data in database
+* Store data in database
-* caching data for remembering pre-compute result
+* Caching data for remembering pre-compute result
-* indexes for faster search
+* Indexes for faster search
-* messaging for async processing by other applications
+* Messaging for async processing by other applications
-* batch processing for crunching large amount of data in background
+* Batch processing for crunching large amount of data in background

 In general database, messaging system, caching all store data but they all serves different purpose.
 There are new systems which again blurring the boundaries like redis which store data on the same time its also provide queuing while Apache Kafka is a messaging queue which provide database like durability guaranty.